Why cash flow analysis may be the single most important area for small business owners to focus their efforts.

 Unnecessary strains on your cash flow are often a simple matter of timing.
 Once you have a clear picture of past trends and patterns, you can schedule payments based on your projected cash flow to avoid crippling shortfalls.

 In addition to helping you plan ahead for seasonal business fluctuations, cash flow analysis can help you identify when your customers are submitting their payments so you can adjust your outgoing payments to suppliers accordingly.

 If you spot significant lag time between when you invoice your customers and when their payments are coming in, you may consider ways to get paid faster.
-A crucial part of cash flow management is timing your incoming and outgoing payment to avoid dips into the red — and make sure both your employees and suppliers get paid when they’re supposed to.
+A crucial part of cash flow management is timing your incoming and outgoing payment.
+This avoids dips into the red.
+In addition, make sure both your employees and suppliers get paid when they’re supposed to.